ralphbean/fedora-hubs-prototype/README.rst

     $ sudo dnf install gcc gcc-c++ sqlite-devel

-Hubs should work on python2 **and** python3, so let's default to python3 and see how that goes.
+Hubs should work on either python2 **or** python3.
+These instructions will show the way for python2 only, though.

 Setup a python virtualenv::

-    $ sudo yum install python-virtualenvwrapper
+    $ sudo dnf install python-virtualenvwrapper
-    $ mkvirtualenv --python=$(which python3) hubs
+    $ mkvirtualenv hubs

 Install the dependencies from PyPI::